Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the relationship between the mother and fetus organisms, the placenta acts as a gland of internal secretion.
-In it, there are processes of synthesis, secretion and transformation of a number of hormones of the protein and steroid structure.
-In assessing the hormonal status of women, it should be borne in mind that in the early stages of pregnancy the function of all the endocrine glands increases, especially the production of the hormone of the yellow body - progesterone.
-Already in the preimplantation period at the blastocyst stage, the germ cells secrete progesterone, estradiol and chorionic gonadotropin, which are of great importance for the implantation of the fetal egg.
-In the process of organogenesis of the fetus, the hormonal activity of the placenta increases, and throughout the pregnancy the placenta secretes a large number of hormones.
+In the relationship between the mother and fetus, the placenta acts as an endocrine gland.
+It is where the processes of synthesis, secretion and transformation of a number of hormones of protein and steroid structure occur.
+When assessing the hormonal status of a woman, it should be taken into account that in the early stages of pregnancy, the function of all endocrine glands increases, especially the production of the corpus luteum hormone - progesterone.
+Already in the preimplantation period at the blastocyst stage, the germ cells secrete progesterone, estradiol and chorionic gonadotropin, which are of great importance for the implantation of the ovum.
+During the process of organogenesis of the fetus, the hormonal activity of the placenta increases, and throughout the pregnancy, the placenta secretes a large number of hormones.

-In the development of pregnancy an important role is played by placental hormone - chorionic gonadotropin (HG), which is a product of syncytiotrophoblast.
-In early pregnancy, the chorionic gonadotropin stimulates steroidogenesis in the yellow body.
-Modern methods of examining ...
-Ovary; in the second half of pregnancy - the synthesis of estrogens in the placenta.
-Chorionic gonadotropin is transported mainly to the mother's blood.
-In the blood of the fetus, its level is 10-20 times lower than in the blood of a pregnant woman.
-Chorionic gonadotropin is found in the blood of pregnant women immediately after implantation of the fetal egg.
-With the progression of pregnancy, its level in the blood rises, doubling every 1.7-2.2 days for 30 days.
-By 8-10 weeks, the maximum concentration in the blood, which varies between 60-100 IU / ml, is noted.
-In the second trimester of pregnancy, the content of chorionic gonadotropin in the blood is constantly low (10 IU / ml), and in the III trimester it increases somewhat.
-The excretion of chorionic gonadotropin with urine begins at 2 weeks of gestation and reaches the highest level in 10-12 weeks.
-Then there is a gradual decrease in the amount of chorionic gonadotropin in the urine.
-At 5-week pregnancy, chorionic gonadotropin is excreted in the urine in the amount of 500-1500 IU / l, at 7-8 weeks - 1500-2500 IU / L, at 10-11 weeks - 80 000- 100 000 IU / L, and in 12 -13 weeks - 20,000 IU / liter.
-In subsequent terms, the level of chorionic gonadotropin in urine is in the range of 10,000-20,000 IU / L.
+In the development of pregnancy, an important role is played by the placental hormone - human chorionic gonadotropin (hCG), which is a product of the syncytiotrophoblast.
+In the early stages of pregnancy, human chorionic gonadotropin stimulates steroidogenesis in the corpus luteum Modern research methods... of the ovary; in the second half of pregnancy - estrogen synthesis in the placenta.
+Human chorionic gonadotropin is transported mainly into the mother's blood.
+In the blood of the fetus, its level is 10-20 times lower than in the blood of the pregnant woman.
+Human chorionic gonadotropin is found in the blood of pregnant women immediately after implantation of the ovum.
+As pregnancy progresses, its level in the blood increases, doubling every 1.7-2.2 days for 30 days.
+By the 8th-10th week, its maximum concentration in the blood is noted, which varies within 60-100 IU/ml.
+In the second trimester of pregnancy, the content of human chorionic gonadotropin in the blood is constantly at a low level (10 IU/ml), and in the third trimester it increases slightly.
+The excretion of human chorionic gonadotropin with urine begins from the 2nd week of pregnancy and reaches its highest level at 10-12 weeks.
+Then there is a gradual decrease in the amount of human chorionic gonadotropin in the urine.
+At 5 weeks of pregnancy, human chorionic gonadotropin is excreted in the urine in the amount of 500-1500 IU/l, at 7-8 weeks - 1500-2500 IU/l, at 10-11 weeks - 80,000-100,000 IU/l, and at 12-13 weeks - 20,000 IU/l.
+In the following periods, the level of human chorionic gonadotropin in the urine is within 10,000-20,000 IU/l.

-Chorionic tissue and decidual membrane synthesize prolactin.
-This is evidenced by a high (10-100 times more than in the blood) content of this hormone in the amniotic fluid.
+The chorionic tissue and decidua synthesize prolactin.
+This is evidenced by the high (10-100 times higher than in the blood) content of this hormone in the amniotic fluid.
 During pregnancy, in addition to the placenta, prolactin is secreted by the pituitary gland of the mother and fetus.
-The physiological role of prolactin is determined by structural similarity to placental lactogen.
-Prolactin plays a role in the production of pulmonary surfactant of fetoplacental osmoregulation.
-Its content in the mother's blood serum increases progressively during pregnancy, especially at 18-20 weeks and before birth.
+The physiological role of prolactin is determined by its structural similarity to placental lactogen.
+Prolactin plays a certain role in the production of pulmonary surfactant of fetoplacental osmoregulation.
+Its content in the mother's blood serum progressively increases during pregnancy, especially at 18-20 weeks and before labor.

-Progesterone is a sex steroid that has a placental origin.
-The biological role of this hormone in the development of pregnancy is unquestionable: progesterone is involved in the implantation of the fetal egg, suppresses uterine contractions, maintains the tone of the isthmic-cervical section, stimulates the growth of the uterus during pregnancy and takes part in steroidogenesis.
-Moreover, progesterone has the immunosuppressive action necessary for the development of the fetal egg (suppression of the rejection reaction).
-Progesterone is synthesized in syncytiotrophoblast in early pregnancy, however, the leading role of the placenta in the production of this hormone is revealed in 5-6 weeks.
-Until then, the main amount of the hormone is produced by the yellow body of pregnancy.
-By the 7-8 week of pregnancy, the concentration of progesterone doubles and continues to increase gradually to 37-38 weeks.
-Progesterone synthesized by the placenta comes mainly in the mother's blood, only 1 / 4-1 / 5 of it gets to the fetus.
-In the body of the mother (mainly in the liver) progesterone undergoes metabolic transformations and about 10-20% of it is excreted in the urine in the form of pregnanediol.
-The determination of the excretion of pregnanediol is important for diagnosing the threat of interruption and other disorders that accompany placental insufficiency, as well as for monitoring the effectiveness of treatment.
+Progesterone is a sex steroid of placental origin.
+The biological role of this hormone in the development of pregnancy is undeniable: progesterone is involved in the implantation of the fertilized egg, suppresses uterine contractions, maintains the tone of the isthmic-cervical region, stimulates the growth of the uterus during pregnancy and participates in steroidogenesis.
+Moreover, progesterone has an immunosuppressive effect necessary for the development of the fertilized egg (suppression of the rejection reaction).
+Progesterone is synthesized in the syncytiotrophoblast already in the early stages of pregnancy, but the leading role of the placenta in the production of this hormone is revealed at 5-6 weeks.
+Before this period, the main amount of the hormone is produced by the corpus luteum of pregnancy.
+By the 7-8 week of pregnancy, the concentration of progesterone doubles and continues to gradually increase by the 37-38 week.
+Progesterone synthesized by the placenta enters mainly into the mother's blood, only 1/4-1/5 of it gets to the fetus.
+In the mother's body (mainly in the liver), progesterone undergoes metabolic transformations and about 10-20% of it is excreted in the urine as pregnanediol.
+Determining the excretion of pregnanediol is important for diagnosing the threat of miscarriage and other disorders that accompany placental insufficiency, as well as for monitoring the effectiveness of treatment.

-Steroid hormones of the placenta include estrogens (estradiol, estrone and estriol), produced by syncytiotrophoblast.
-Estrogens are rightfully referred to the hormones of the fetoplacental complex.
-At the beginning of pregnancy, when the mass of the trophoblast is small and the production of steroids in it is inadequate, the majority of estrogen is produced in the adrenal glands of the mother and the yellow body of the ovary.
-At 12-15 weeks, the production of estrogens increases sharply, and among the fractions, estriol begins to prevail.
-After the 20th week of pregnancy, the formation of estrogens is carried out mainly in the placenta with the active participation of the fetus.
-The main predecessor of estriol is produced in the tissues of the fetus (4 parts) and to a lesser extent in the adrenal glands of the mother (1 part).
-Since the secretion of estriol mainly depends on the androgenic progenitors produced in the adrenal glands of the fetus, the level of this hormone in the pregnant body reflects the condition not only of the placenta, but also of the fetus.
-In the first weeks of pregnancy, the excretion of estrogen in the urine and their content in the blood are at a level corresponding to the active phase of the yellow body outside of pregnancy.
-At the end of pregnancy, estrogen and estradiol in the urine is increased 100 times, and estriol - 500-1000 times compared with excretion before pregnancy.
-The determination of the level of excretion of estriol is of paramount importance for the diagnosis of abnormalities in the fetoplacental system.
-The diagnostic value of excretion of estriol is especially high in the second half of pregnancy.
-A significant decrease in the release of estriol in the last trimester of pregnancy indicates impairment of the fetus and functional insufficiency of the placenta.
-Alpha-fetoprotein (AFP) refers to glycoproteins; is formed in the yolk sac, the liver and the gastrointestinal tract of the fetus, where it enters the mother's blood.
-Probably, AFP is involved in the protection of fetal liver from the effects of maternal estrogens and plays a role in organogenesis.
-In the 18-20 weeks of pregnancy, its content in the mother's blood is on average less than 100 ng / ml, in 35-36 weeks - increases to 200-250 ng / ml, in the last weeks before childbirth again decreases.
-Optimal for the determination of AFP in the blood serum of the mother and amniotic fluid is the radioimmune method.
+Placental steroid hormones also include estrogens (estradiol, estrone, and estriol) produced by the syncytiotrophoblast.
+Estrogens are rightfully considered hormones of the fetoplacental complex.
+At the beginning of pregnancy, when the trophoblast mass is small and steroid production in it is insufficient, the main amount of estrogens is produced in the mother's adrenal glands and the corpus luteum of the ovary.
+At 12-15 weeks, estrogen production increases sharply, and estriol begins to prevail among the fractions.
+After the 20th week of pregnancy, estrogen formation occurs mainly in the placenta with the active participation of the fetus.
+The main precursor of estriol is produced in the tissues of the fetus (4 parts) and to a lesser extent in the mother's adrenal glands (1 part).
+Since estriol secretion depends mainly on androgen precursors produced in the fetal adrenal glands, the level of this hormone in the pregnant woman's body reflects the condition of not only the placenta, but also the fetus.
+In the first weeks of pregnancy, estrogen excretion in the urine and their content in the blood are at the level corresponding to the active phase of the corpus luteum outside of pregnancy.
+At the end of pregnancy, the content of estrone and estradiol in the urine increases by 100 times, and estriol - by 500-1000 times compared to excretion before pregnancy.
+Determination of the level of estriol excretion is of primary importance for diagnosing disorders in the fetoplacental system.
+The diagnostic value of the estriol excretion level is especially high in the second half of pregnancy.
+A significant decrease in estriol excretion in the last trimester of pregnancy indicates deterioration of the fetus and functional insufficiency of the placenta.
+Alpha-fetoprotein (AFP) is a glycoprotein; is formed in the yolk sac, liver and gastrointestinal tract of the fetus, from where it enters the mother's blood.
+Probably, AFP is involved in protecting the fetus's liver from the effects of maternal estrogens and plays a certain role in organogenesis.
+At 18-20 weeks of pregnancy, its content in the mother's blood is on average less than 100 ng/ml, at 35-36 weeks it increases to 200-250 ng/ml, and in the last weeks before birth it decreases again.
+The radioimmune method is optimal for determining AFP in the mother's blood serum and amniotic fluid.

-The course of pregnancy is judged by the activity of a number of enzymes, which depends on the condition of the placenta and fetus.
-To assess the function of the placenta use the definition in the blood serum of oxytocinase - an enzyme that inactivates oxytocin.
-The maximum activity of oxytocinase at a gestation period of 32 weeks is more than 6 units, during childbirth - 7.8 units.
-A certain role is played by the change in the activity of thermostable alkaline phosphatase (TCF), a placenta specific enzyme.
-This test is considered the most sensitive for establishing placental dysfunction.
-The lifetime of TCB in serum is 3.5 days.
-The diagnostic value is not so much the absolute value of TC activity, as its share in the total phosphatase activity of the blood.
-With a satisfactory state of the placenta, the TCF makes up more than 50% of the total activity of the AF.
-With the diagnostic purpose, the activity of phosphokinase, cathepsins, hyaluronidase is also used, the content of which sharply increases for abnormalities in the placenta.
+The course of pregnancy is also assessed based on the activity of a number of enzymes, which depends on the condition of the placenta and fetus.
+To assess placental function, oxytocinase, an enzyme that inactivates oxytocin, is measured in the blood serum.
+The maximum activity of oxytocinase at 32 weeks of pregnancy is more than 6 U, and during labor - 7.8 U. A certain role is played by changes in the activity of thermostable alkaline phosphatase (TSAP), an enzyme specific to the placenta.
+This test is considered the most sensitive for determining placental dysfunction.
+The lifetime of TSAP in the blood serum is 3.5 days.
+The absolute value of TSAP activity is not as important as its share in the total phosphatase activity of the blood.
+With a satisfactory condition of the placenta, TSAP accounts for more than 50% of the total ALP activity.
+For diagnostic purposes, the determination of the activity of phosphokinase, cathepsins, and hyaluronidase, the content of which increases sharply in case of disturbances in the placenta, is also used.